akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 ## Follow the records completeness

-As in the product grid, we calculate the completeness on records.
+As in the product, we calculate the completeness on records.

 ::: tips
 To know how to define the required attributes for the completeness, please take a look at this [article](/articles/manage-reference-entities.html)
 :::

-In the records grid, several indicators show you the status of your completeness and what is missing.
+In the records, several indicators show you the status of your completeness and what is missing.
 - **Yellow bullet points** in front of each missing required attribute, showing that you have to complete this attribute to improve the completeness.
 - The **completeness percentage** in the header of the record informs you of the completeness level.